odruke/so_long/README.md

 - **Objective:** Collect all the coins and then exit the level.
 - **Movement:**
   Use **WASD** keys or **arrow keys**.
-  - **WASD (Linux codes):**
-    - `W`: 119
-    - `A`: 97
-    - `S`: 115
-    - `D`: 100
-  - **Arrow Keys (Linux codes):**
-    - Up: 65362
-    - Down: 65364
-    - Left: 65361
-    - Right: 65363
+    - `W` or `Up`: move up
+    - `A` or `Left`: move left
+    - `S` or `Down`: move down
+    - `D` or `Right`: move right
 - Each move updates a movement counter printed in the terminal.
 - The player cannot move through walls.

 ## Graphics and Libraries

 The game uses **MinilibX** for window creation and image rendering.
 Custom textures are used for the walls, floor, coins, exit, and the main character.
-Instead of the originally suggested theme (a dolphin, fish, and Earth), the game features a guy sweeping the floor and coins labeled "42."

 ### External Tools

-The following programs were used for image generation and editing:
+The following programs and services were used for image generation and editing:
 - **Adobe Stock:** Surface textures.
 - **Ideogram:** Item generation.
 - **GIMP:** Image editing.